SJ23 Tech Tip E03, (Updated 2016-10-25) Bob Schimmel

 7. Never be the highest object around and never be next to the highest object around.
 Crouch down if caught in an open area or roll into a ditch if possible.

 8. Stay sheltered for 30 minutes after the storm has passed since the lightning can strike up 10 KMs back!
 It can also strike up to 5 KMs ahead.
-This final tid bit of info that was presented to our sail club from the Edmonton Environment Canada Weather office surprised us.
+This final tid bit of info was presented to our sail club from the Edmonton Environment Canada Weather office.
+It surprised all us.
 TOP

 RATIONAL - Despite the low risk of getting hit by lightning on the water, it does happen and a storm is definitely a frightening experience.
 It can be fatal but fortunately going in the cabin provides substantial protection.
 Ironically it is the boat that is in greater peril.
-The best way to minimize the risk to injury is to install a properly configured lightning protection system.
-My work experience with analyzing building and compound communications ground wiring systems is that the number of lightning strikes are greatly reduced, or almost eliminated, when installed correctly.
-After the ground wire was corrected we never experienced hair standing on end again and the site electronics survived all subsequent thunder storms.
+The best way to minimize the risk to injury is to install a properly configured lightning protection system bonded to an earth ground.
+My work experience with analyzing building and compound communications earth ground wiring systems is that the number of lightning strikes are greatly reduced, or almost eliminated, when installed correctly.
+After the ground wiring was wired correctly the site never experienced hair standing on end again and the all electronics survived subsequent thunder storms.

 2011-05 BoatUS - "The power and rage of the weather showed itself recently with the devastating springtime tornados that roared through the southern US.
 For recreational boaters, summer thunderstorms bring danger not only with wind and waves, but also with lightning strikes.
 BoatUS Seaworthy Magazine recently took a look at how to protect yourself from this hazard while boating, sailing or fishing and gave these tips: